Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 In practice, clients in FL exhibit inherent heterogeneity in both system resources and data distributions.
-Client resources vary widely in computational capability, memory size, and communication bandwidth, while client data are typically non-independent and identically distributed (non-IID) across domains.
+Client resources vary widely in computational capability, memory size, and communication bandwidth, while client data are typically non-independent and non-identically distributed (non-IID) across domains.
 In this context, the LoRA rank inherently controls the trade-off between resource usage and adaptation capacity.
-For example, in centralized fine-tuning of LLaMA-3.1-8B~\cite{grattafiori2024llama3} on MetaMathQA40K~\cite{yu2024metamathqa40k} and evaluation on GSM8K~\cite{cobbe2021gsm8k}, increasing the LoRA rank from 8 to 256 enlarges the model update size from 13\,MiB to 416\,MiB, while improving accuracy from 70.3\% to 74.1\%.
-Consequently, allowing heterogeneous LoRA ranks provides a principled way to accommodate client heterogeneity in FL.
-In this direction, several works have investigated FedLoRA with heterogeneous ranks by exploring aggregation and allocation across clients~\cite{cho2024hetlora, wang2024flora, bai2024flexlora}.
-Figure~\ref{fig:fedlora} provides an overview of the heterogeneous FedLoRA training methods.
+For example, in centralized fine-tuning of LLaMA-3.1-8B~\cite{grattafiori2024llama3} on MetaMathQA40K~\cite{yu2024metamathqa40k} and evaluation on GSM8K~\cite{cobbe2021gsm8k}, increasing the LoRA rank from 8 to 256 enlarges the update size from 13\,MB to 416\,MB, while improving accuracy from 70.3\% to 74.1\%.
+Consequently, heterogeneous LoRA ranks offer a principled way to accommodate client heterogeneity in FL.
+Several works have explored FedLoRA with heterogeneous ranks by exploring aggregation and allocation across clients~\cite{cho2024hetlora, byun2025replication, wang2024flora, bai2024flexlora}.
+Among them, \texttt{FlexLoRA}~\cite{bai2024flexlora} leverages SVD-based allocation to avoid aggregation bias in \texttt{HetLoRA}~\cite{cho2024hetlora} caused by aggregating the $B$ and $A$ matrices separately, while maintaining communication efficiency.
+Figure~\ref{fig:fedlora} provides an overview of its framework.

-Nevertheless, our observation identifies a previously overlooked phenomenon in existing heterogeneous FedLoRA methods.
-Taking the state-of-the-art \texttt{FlexLoRA}~\cite{bai2024flexlora} as a representative example, we observe that, even though higher-rank clients contribute more parameters during training, almost all of the energy \footnote{In this paper, the term “energy” refers to the squared singular values of a matrix, not physical energy consumption at devices.} of the global update is captured by the minimal shared rank, as illustrated in Figure~\ref{fig:energy-flexlora}.
-We term this behavior \textit{rank collapse}, where the collapse reflects the concentration of the energy spectrum, rather than a reduction in algebraic rank.
-This phenomenon leads to consistently suboptimal performance across diverse non-IID data settings and induces high sensitivity to the shared rank, as shown in Figures~\ref{fig:acc-niid} and~\ref{fig:acc-config}.
-Therefore, this study aims to address the following research question:
+Nevertheless, our observation identifies a previously overlooked phenomenon in the state-of-the-art \texttt{FlexLoRA}~\cite{bai2024flexlora}: although higher-rank clients contribute more parameters during training, almost all of the energy \footnote{In this paper, the term “energy” refers to the squared singular values of a matrix, not physical energy consumption at devices.} of the global update is captured by the minimal shared rank, as illustrated in Figure~\ref{fig:energy-flexlora}.
+We term this behavior \textit{rank collapse}, where the collapse reflects the concentration of the energy spectrum, instead of a reduction in algebraic rank.
+Consequently, the additional adaptation capacity introduced by higher-rank clients is not effectively translated into global model gains, leading to suboptimal performance across non-IID settings and high sensitivity to the shared rank, as shown in Figures~\ref{fig:acc-niid} and~\ref{fig:acc-config}.
+Therefore, this study aims to address the following question: